zama-ai/concrete-core/concrete-core-ffi/docs/user/user.md

 target_compile_options(${EXECUTABLE_NAME} PRIVATE -Werror)
 ```

-## Commented code of an homomorphic addition done with `concrete-ffi`
+## Commented code of an homomorphic addition done with `concrete-core-ffi`

 Here we will detail the steps required to perform the homomorphic addition of 1 and 2.